andrey-helldar/docker-environment-work/README.md

 - `~/.docker/devenvironmentswork` for Unix
 - `%USERPROFILE%\.docker\devenvironmentswork\` for Windows

-By default, `Dev Environments` loads and starts all services.
+By default, `Docker Dev Environments` loads and starts all services.